 The Covid-19 Pandemic is causing a massive loss of life, particularly for the elderly, and millions worldwide have tested positive for the virus.
-Yet the psychological suffering the pandemic causes may be as difficult as the physical suffering.
+Yet the psychological suffering the pandemic causes may be as difficult as the physical suffering, particularly as it lingers on into 2021.

 First is the psychological suffering that goes with the disease itself and the loss of life involved.
 The psychological stress of the health care workers treating is also be enormous.
 In addition is the suffering of the relatives whose loved ones are taken away by the disease.